Expat Healthcare Advice for Luxembourg City

 We live in the city so the Hospital on Rt d'Arlon is about 3 blocks from us.
 We have found care to be very good.
 They do things differently than in the US, but we have been fortunate not to have needed it for anything severe.
 I believe they are public?
 But only one remains open on the weekend, so you need to call or look online to see which city hospital is open for emergencies.

-Choosing an expat health insurance provider is an important decision for expats in Luxembourg.
-Take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
-Sponsored by CIGNA.
+Expats living in Luxembourg interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.